 A simple neutral pH floor cleaner labeled for hardwood use should be used with a microfiber mop to maintain your floors between professional cleans.
 Always sweep first.
 We recommend and carry the Squeaky Floor Care System.
 Avoid anything that ADDS SHINE.
 The only “shine” should be the original floor sheen that is revealed by effective removal of dulling soils.
 Squeaky will never have to be stripped.
 We use Squeaky as a part of our professional floor cleaning process prior to applying a urethane coating.

 PROFESSIONALLY CLEAN AND COAT.

 Our process rejuvenates tired floors and extends the time between refinishes.
 Many modern engineered hardwoods are actually a hardwood veneer that may not even be possible to refinish.
 Proper maintenance with our “Clean and Coat” process replenishes the urethane layer you are wearing off with each passing day, effectively turning a 7 year floor into a 10-12 year floor with none of the dust and delays of a full “refinish.”
 Utilizing state-of-the-art machines and a multi-step process, we clean embedded dirt from deep within the grain of the wood and apply a thin urethane coating to replace the layer you have worn off.
 The floors are usable almost immediately without the dust, delays and headaches of a refinish.
 But don’t wait too long.
 Cleaning and Coating every 1-2 years will greatly extend the life of your floors.
-The picture on the left is dirty cleaning solution extracted from a 2 year old hardwood floor!
-The picture on the right is some typical before and after results.
+The picture on the right is dirty cleaning solution extracted from a 2 year old hardwood floor!
+The picture on the left is some typical before and after results.